 Power of the tenant: reliable tenants more valuable than ever

-The power held by tenants is growing across the UK, as new research indicated 61% of landlords are willing to postpone rent rises or offer properties below market value in a bid to secure reliable renters.
+The power held by tenants is growing across the UK, as new research indicates 61% of landlords are willing to postpone rent rises or offer properties below market value in a bid to secure reliable renters.

 Brexit, economic uncertainty and an increased supply of rental properties were highlighted by landlords as reasons which could influence tenant demand in the future and make good quality tenants even more valuable.